Sprechen Sie Deutsch?

 - The German Language School is located in the prime location of Berlin and offers intensive German courses for learners of all levels.
 It offers housing accommodations nearby the school, so you won’t have to worry about traveling to and fro before and after class.
 GLS is also an official testing site for the TestDaf, an official German proficiency test that is mandatory if you wish to study or work in German universities.
 Prices vary depending on which course you choose and how long you want to study (the duration is up to you!), but the standard German course can start as low as 140 Euros per week.

 Each of the resources listed so far offer their own perks.
 Now how about something that offers all of them in one—portable lessons that enhance your vocabulary, pronunciation and listening skills, all while giving a genuine taste of the German culture?

 With each video, FluentU provides an interactive transcript.
-If there are any words you don’t know, just tap it to get the definitions with accompanying examples.
-You can even save words in a vocab list so you’ll always remember them – and you know there’s going to be plenty of cool German words you’ll want to keep in store.
+If there are any words you don’t know while you’re watching the video, just tap on the word’s caption to get the definitions with accompanying examples.
+You can even save words in a vocab list so you’ll always remember them—and you know there’s going to be plenty of cool German words you’ll want to keep in store.

 Instant immersion is the name of the game for FluentU, and it’ll be an incredible ally in your German learning endeavors.
-So go ahead and give it a try!
+So go ahead and give it a try with the free trial!